nyu-acsys/template-proofs/README.txt

 ====================================

 Our artifact consists of two parts: the proofs of template algorithms, to be verified by Iris/Coq, and the proofs of implementations, to be verified by GRASShopper.

+Here is the file tree of this VM:

++ templates/:
+     The Iris proofs of template algorithms
+  - ccm.v:
+        Commutative Cancelative Monoids, the basis for flow domains
+  - gmap_more.v:
+        Extension of maps
+  - flows.v:
+        The flow framework and flow interfaces camera definitions
+  - inset_flows.v:
+        Instantiation of flows used by give-up and coupling templates
+  - linkset_flows.v:
+        Instantiation of flows used by link template
+  - keyset_ra.v:
+        The Keyset RA from Sec 4.2 of the paper
+  - link.v:
+        The link template algorithm and proof
+  - give_up.v:
+        The give-up template algorithm and proof
+  - coupling_inv.v:
+        The lock-coupling template algorithm and proof
++ implementations/:
+     The GRASShopper proofs of implementations
+  - ccm.spl, multiset-ccm.spl, multipair-ccm.spl:
+        CCM definition, and CCM instances used in implementations
+  - flows.spl:
+        TODO still needed?
+  - ordered_type.spl:
+        An ordered type, used for the type of keys
+  - array_util.spl:
+        Library of basic manipulations of arrays
+  - give-up.spl:
+        Common definitions across all give-up template implementations
+  - link.spl:
+        Common definitions across all link template implementations
+  - lock-coupling.spl:
+        Common definitions across all lock-coupling template implementations
+  - b-link.spl:
+        The B-link tree implementation of the link template
+  - b+-tree.spl:
+        The B+ tree implementation of the give-up template
+  - hashtbl-give-up.spl:
+        The hash table implementation of the give-up template
+  - hashtbl-link.spl:
+        The hash table implementation of the link template
+  - list-coupling.spl:
+        The linked-list implementation of the lock-coupling template
++ README.txt:
+     This file
++ update_files.sh
++ run_experiments.sh

 TODO directory/file structure with what's where